Apple Watch 7 release date, price, specs and news

 The Apple Watch 7 has launched on September 14 alongside the iPhone 13, bringing the first redesign to Apple's smartwatch line.
-You can watch the event here, or read up on our live blog coverage to see the announcement as it happened.
+You can watch the Apple event here, or read up on our live blog coverage to see the announcements as they happen.

 The Apple Watch 7 has a brand-new look that retains the rounded edges but with thinner bezels for 20% more screen area than the Apple Watch 6.
 What will you do with more screen?
 How about tapping and dragging to type with a full keyboard?

 While rumors had us expecting a more radical redesign to a flat-edged look like the iPhone 13, but we're still in round-edge territory.
-There also aren't any new health tracking features, either – guess we'll have to wait for next year's Apple Watch 8 for the rumored blood pressure and glucometer sensors.
+There also aren't any new health tracking features – it looks like we'll have to wait for next year's Apple Watch 8 for the rumored blood pressure and glucometer sensors.

 The Apple Watch 7 does get a 70% brighter display indoors, IP6X dust resistance, the same WR50 water resistance as prior models, and more durability.
 The battery is the same (18 hours expected), but recharges 33% faster.

 The Apple Watch 7 is Apple's next major smartwatch, the successor to the Apple Watch 6 from last year.
-We're still waiting on the Apple Watch SE 2, so in the meantime, the Apple Watch SE is the main affordable smartwatch in the lineup.
+We're still waiting on the Apple Watch SE 2, so in the meantime, the Apple Watch SE is remains as an affordable smartwatch in the lineup – though the Apple Watch 3 remains the cheapest.

 This next smartwatch runs the new watchOS 8, something Apple has already unveiled and is coming to the Apple Watch 3 and newer wearables – but the latest Apple Watch 7 will take the most advantage of it.